rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/ChilliTomatilloSalsa.rst

    the cumin seeds, pumpkin seeds and finally the tomatillos.
 Cook the tomatillos until they are squishy soft and start to fall apart when you stir them around.
-At this stage, tip the contents of the frying pan into a blender and whizz with 2 tbsp vinegar and salt.
+At this stage, tip the contents of the frying pan into a blender and whizz with 2 tablespoons vinegar and salt.
 Taste and adjust the salt as per your liking.

 Notes